 - 3. For the preceding two years from the date of this application, what were the budget expenditures of the organization or agency to administer the local program? - a.
-Budget expenditures for last year (entire fiscal year):\\\\\\ Sources of funding: - b) Budget expenditures for year before last (entire fiscal membership:
+Budget expenditures for last year (entire fiscal year): Sources of funding: - b) Budget expenditures for year before last (entire fiscal year): Sources of funding: